 An overwhelming amount of research has been done to support the efficacy of acupuncture in general and for knee pain in specific.
-In my own clinical practice I have had many positive responses in patients with knee pain of many different causes.

 The conditions generally responsive to medical acupuncture include: knee osteoarthritis, bursitis, tendonitis, strains, local contusions, as well as improvement in motion with conditions such as hamstring and quadriceps strains.

 There is strong evidence that acupuncture is very effective for pain in the knee and has been proven to be more effective than sham acupuncture treatment.
 (Arthritis Rhem, April 1, 2001: 44 (4); 819-25).